samyycX/CS2-PlayerModelChanger/README.md

 For custom models:
 - **You should use the compiled model (suffix `.vmdl_c`)**
 - **You should use `.vmdl` instead of `.vmdl_c` in config json**
-- If you are not using `host_workshop_map` or the model you used is not in your custom map's workshop vdf, you need to change the map once after you start the server

 ## TODOs
 1. Translation